mariuszm/mariuszm/README.md

 # Hey 👋 I am Mariusz!

 Frontend developer with nearly two decades of experience.<br />
-Building modern web applications with Vue/Nuxt and Astro, with extensive experience in React and TypeScript.<br />
+Building modern web applications with Vue/Nuxt and Astro 💚 with extensive experience in React and TypeScript.<br />
 Focused on performance, maintainability, and great DX/UX.

 I’ve delivered products across finance, startups, automotive, and consumer electronics, working with modern frontend architectures, testing strategies, and UI systems.

 ---

 ### Connections